Kobach’s defeat puts future of voter database in doubt

 After the 2016 election, Crosscheck flagged nearly 95,000 New Hampshire voters with first and last names and dates of birth that matched those in other states, but officials eliminated all but 142 after taking a closer look at middle names and other information.
 The secretary of state’s office eventually sent 61 cases to the attorney, and there have been a handful of charges brought so far.

+This version of the story corrects the information attributed to Kobach about Crosscheck, reflecting that he said its growth occurred since 2005, not four years.

-Associated Press Writer Holly Ramer contributed to this report from Concord, New Hampshire.
+Associated Press writers Holly Ramer in Concord, New Hampshire and John Hanna in Topeka, Kansas, also contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.